yogsototh/Scratch/multi/blog/2010-07-05-Cappuccino-and-Web-applications.md

 en: It is a simple widget to manage your online password with a *strong* security and with a totally portable way.
 It is not intended to replace a *keychain*.
 en: It is more a password generator.
 fr: J'ai fait une version web de mon widget [YPassword](http://yannesposito.com/Softwares/YPassword.html).
-fr: C'est un simple widget qui permet d'organiser ses mots de passes en ligne avec une grande sécurité et de façon portable.
+fr: C'est un simple widget qui permet d'organiser ses mots de passes simplement avec une grande sécurité et de façon portable.
 fr: Ce n'est pas un widget créé pour remplacer le *trousseau d'accès*, mais
 fr: plus un générateur de mots de passe.